Budget tier: $99-$650

 This is the metric that matters.
 Assuming 3 plunges per week (156/year):

-Every option converges to $1-4 per plunge by year 2+.
-The upfront cost is the variable, and ongoing costs are low across the board.
+Every chiller option converges to $2-3 per plunge by year 2 and beyond.
+The upfront cost is the variable; ongoing costs are low across the board once you stop buying ice.
+That is the real lesson of the numbers: for a daily user, ice is the expensive part, not the tub.